zhangzewei/my-notes/story/core-mind/use-tailwind-in-atomic-design-methodology.md

 ## Atomic Component fit with Tailwind CSS

 The page is made up of basic components.
-The atomization component methodology is not to split the page components as small as possible, but to form molecular components through atomic components and organize components, and then build pages through page templates, which is a process from small to large.
+The atomic component methodology is not to split the page components as small as possible, but to form molecular components through atomic components and organize components, and then build pages through page templates, which is a process from small to large.

-In the development methodology of atomized components, we need to clearly identify which Atomic components are, and then modify the atomic components.
+In the development methodology of atomic components, we need to clearly identify which Atomic components are, and then modify the atomic components.
 Tailwind CSS is just the methodology of Atomic CSS, turning the miscellaneous css styles into a single css attribute.

 This solves the problem of hard-to-read html code with a lot of classnames in the code, which is to wrap atomic components and then use atomic components to compose molecular components.